Choosing the right winch can be a daunting task as there are a lot of options out there.

 - Worm Gear: This type of gear is not as strong as the planetary gear.
 Worm gear winches are slower than spun gear and planetary gear winches.

 - Spun Gear: They’re one of the most cost-effective gear types.
 They have a power transfer efficiency of 75%.
 The legendary Warn 8274-50 is the only winch which comes with spun gear, still on the market.

 7. Winch Mounting Options

 The mounting location of the winch is another important consideration.
 Before choosing a winch, you need to find out how you’re going to mount your winch to the rig.

-There is three popular system that you can mount your winch.
+There is three popular systems that you can mount your winch.
 They are: Bumper mount, Multi-Mount and winch bumper.

 - Bumper Mount: The first and simplest option is the bumper mount.
 They’re very easy to install and provides excellent versatility.